I don’t do 90 minute classes and I don’t pretzel.

 I signed up to become a teacher so that I can share these tools with you.
 From simple poses, to sequences for bedtime, to meditation – the options are nearly endless.
 So come along and join us!
 No pretezelling and no 90 minute classes needed.

 Join us for this free challenge, to see how you can “do yoga” in just five minutes a day.
+You will learn five poses that can become daily tools.

 “I like being able to go at my own pace.
 Each video is very well explained so I am able to follow easily.
 I especially like that you included bedtime yoga.” – Shelly